-Rome: an ancient city with a modern twist.
+Rome: An ancient city with a modern twist.

-Whether you are in Rome for 3 days, 3 weeks or 3 months, be prepared to step into the world’s biggest open air museum.
+Whether you are in Rome for 3 days, 3 weeks, or 3 months, be prepared to step into the world’s biggest open-air museum.

 You can decide to follow the typical tourist paths or be brave enough to go off the beaten tracks.
-One way or the other, Rome will romance you, surprise you and leave you with wanting more!
+One way or the other, Rome will romance you, surprise you and leave you wanting more!

-Whether you spend your time sightseeing, or watching the world go by in a pretty outdoor cafe, it will be your turn to feature in your very own Roman Holiday.
+Whether you spend your time sightseeing or watching the world go by in a pretty outdoor cafe, it will be your turn to feature in your very own Roman Holiday.

-It’s important to consider the down-sides when visiting any city.
+It’s important to consider the downsides when visiting any city.
 We have put together a list of some things you should avoid when visiting Rome.

 :: Sustainable tourism in Rome ::

-Exploring, discovering and experiencing cultures and lifestyles around the Globe is a great gift that has been given to humankind.
+Exploring, discovering, and experiencing cultures and lifestyles around the Globe is a great gift that has been given to humankind.
 It has never been so easy to travel as we experience it now.
-All is there at our disposal and we can touch it with almost making an effortless effort.
+All is there at our disposal, and we can touch it with almost making an effortless effort.
 The question that arises is the way we touch it.

 “Hearts are like parachutes, they only function when open.”